 The food or baking production class uniform consists of the following:

 - Long sleeve chef coat with name and program insignia

 How many hours will I need to study each week?

 We generally tell students that they would need to study about three hours each week for each hour of credit.
 For example, if you are enrolled in 15 hours of classes, you would need to study about 45 hours each week to do well in your classes.

 The college is located about 25 miles west of downtown Chicago.
 See campus maps.

 Where are classes?

-Beginning Fall 2011, all classes will be held in the new Culinary and Hospitality Center.
+Classes are held in the Culinary and Hospitality Center.